 In a recent post, I addressed the notion of “winning” at divorce.
 There are many lawyers who claim they can do just that, and they will be happy to take your hard-earned money while they fight your war for you.
-The reality is, in the vast majority of cases, you’ll wind up no better off than if you’d negotiated to begin with while funding your lawyer’s kids’ college education instead of your own.
+The reality is, in the vast majority of cases, you’ll wind up no better off than if you’d negotiated to begin with, and all the while you’re funding your lawyer’s kids’ college education instead of your own.

 Winning might instead be viewed as getting through this divorce transition with integrity, keeping more of your own money, and maintaining your and your children’s emotional health throughout.
 Ideally, you’ll do this without ever stepping foot into a courthouse or even speaking to an attorney.